Table of Contents

 1. General Tips

-Thinking of concentration as a skill that can be built up over time is a growth-focused approach to solving the problem of your child’s inattention.
+Thinking of concentration as a skill that can be built up over time is a growth-focused approach to helping your child manage their ADHD.

 Stay positive, patient, and don’t give up.
 Your child looks to you to set the tone for any challenge they face.
 Be a model for them and implement some of these tips to start building focus: